How to Pay for a Military PCS

 Yes, the military will cover moving expenses for spouses and dependents.
 Your TO will have information about per diem rates.

-You usually have up to 45 days to submit receipts and paperwork for reimbursement.
-From the time you submit the application, reimbursement can typically take 4-6 weeks.
-Timing depends on different factors, so talk to your TO to get a more accurate timeline.
+Once you submit the reimbursement application, the payment typically takes 4-6 weeks.
+Timing depends on different factors, so talk to your TO for the most accurate timeline.

 When you’re ready to make a reservation, you can easily apply for Affirm to manage payments.
 Let us know in the comments if you have any questions, and thank you for your service!